Grants and Jobs

 Royal Society grants – funding a variety of large and small projects.
 PSGB members have been very successful getting fellowships (for example, Dorothy Hodgkin Fellowships) as well as other grants (such as International Exchanges, which support collaboration with overseas scholars).
 Career stage: early postdoctoral to advanced.

 European Research Council – supporting large primary research projects for those at early postdoctoral to mid career stage (ERC Starting Grants) and advanced stage (Advanced Grants).
 PSGB members have been successful getting Advanced Grants.
-Deadlines for Advanced Grants are Life Sciences 14th March 2012 and Social Sciences and Humanities 11th April 2012.
+See website for deadlines.

 Japan Society for the Promotion of Research – funding short and longer fellowships for collaborative research visits to Japan.
 Different schemes support scientists at all career levels (including pre-doctoral).
 PSGB members have been successful in securing funds for collaboration.
 Deadlines: see website.